Marvel's 'Guardians' rockets to $94 million domestic debut

 "Hercules," starring Dwayne "The Rock" Johnson as the legendary muscle man, was fourth for the weekend with $10.7 million.

 "Dawn of the Planet of the Apes" was fifth with $8.7 million.
-The film has totaled more than $189.3 million in sales in U.S. and Canadian theaters, according to Rentrak.
+The film has totalled more than $189.3 million in sales in U.S. and Canadian theatres, according to Rentrak.

 "Lucy" and "Get On Up" were released by Universal, a unit of Comcast Corp.

-Note: (This story has been corrected to eliminate reference to Marvel in paragraph 13.
-"Trasformers: Age of Extinction" is a Paramount film.)